semiprime/pygenda/docs/known_issues.md

   by making all occurrences exceptions; keyboard navigation in menu is not intuitive.

-* Multi-day events (i.e. that span multiple days) only displayed on first day.
-(Need to set a config, e.g. "next_day_crossover" for week view, year view.
-If time goes beyond that, then also show in next day.)
+* Multi-day events (i.e. ones that span multiple days) only displayed on first day.
+(In progress - started on Week View.)
+(Future: config option "next_day_crossover" to determine if an even crosses over.)

 * Cutting repeating events is not implemented.
 (Not sure how to do UI - probably need to bring up a dialog "Cut just this occurrence, or all